Juditbv/final-project/README.md

 - Done with the styling and logic of NewTask and the Nav component
 - Started with the Home view: fetch the tasks and upload the dashboard everytime a task is added.
   ---- For tomorrow: Want to finish the Home view, and start with the TaskItem component, showing the correct content.

+## Day 5

+- Add all tasks inside dashboard, with correct styling & responsive
+- Show tasks in separate sections depending on completion (completed above).
+But I'll iterate over the functionalities and maybe filter the tasks if user wwants it.
+- Still have pending the edit functionality of the taskItem component.
+  ---- For next day: Want to finish the edit functionality and want to think about new features for the app.
+And also adapt everything to responsive design.